-Upfront vs. Ongoing Costs
+Upfront vs. Continuing Costs

-Tankless types cost just about two times as much as traditional storage tanks.
-On the other hand, tankless types can also last 20 years or more—double or triple the life of tank-style types.
-This should mean that when shown with continuing decreased energy use, the over-time price is usually more economical for tankless options, even though they have a premium price tag.
+Tankless types cost just about two times as much as conventional storage tanks.
+Yet, tankless models can also stick around for 20 years or more—two to three times longer than tank-style types.
+This should mean that when shown with continuing decreased energy use, the over-time charge is usually more economical for tankless options, even though they have a premium purchase price.

-High Flow Rate vs. Unlimited Hot Water
+High Flow Rate vs. Limitless Hot Water